shieldworks/aegis/README.md

 [Here is a six-minute video introduction to Aegis][aegis-demo-video].

-There is also [aegis.z2h.dev][aegis-website] that is the website of the project, which put documentation and use cases later down the line.
+There is also [aegis.z2h.dev][aegis-website], the project’s website.

 [aegis-website]: https://aegis.z2h.dev/ "Aegis webiste"
 [aegis-demo-video]: https://vimeo.com/v0lkan/aegis "Introducing Aegis: A Cloud Native Solution to Secure Your Sensitive Data"